gurrrrrrett3/light/docs/blog/internals/intern_strings.md

 # Light's Intern Strings

+!!!info "Discontinued"

+    Intern strings have been discontinued in light.
+They may be revisited later, but for now are not included in the library.

-[Intern Strings](../../api/datatypes/generics/internstr.md) are a relatively simple & lightweight datatype.
+Intern Strings are a relatively simple & lightweight datatype.
 They serve to save resources on serialization/deserialization of repeated "arbitrary" strings.
 This is done by holding onto an optional intern string "index" for each [stream](./dynamic_streams.md).
 This looks something like: